gradle/gradle/design-docs/testing-toolkit.md

     * An exception is thrown, if the file does not exist.
     * An exception is thrown, if the file cannot be parsed or the classpath cannot be constructed from its contents.
 * The end user is provided with automatic plugin classpath injection with just the default conventions.
+    * Automatic injection of the classpath only works if the target Gradle version is >= 2.8.
     * The plugin classpath can be provided for multiple test source sets.
     * If the user calls the method `GradleRunner.withPluginClasspath(Iterable<? extends File> classpath)` for the same `GradleRunner` instance, the classpath set by the last method invocation wins.
 * Manually verify that executing tests in the IDE (say IDEA) works reasonably well.
 Document any unforeseen caveats.